hpc-unibe-ch/hpc-unibe-ch.github.io/docs/quick-start.md

 # Quick Start

-This section is intended as a brief introduction into HPC, especially to the present setup on UBELIX.
+This section is intended as a brief introduction into HPC, especially to the present system UBELIX.
 This page is an summary, a hands-on introduction, which targets primarily users without prior knowledge in high-performance computing.
 However, basic Linux knowledge is a prerequisite.
 If you are not familiar with basic Linux commands, there are many beginner tutorials available online.
 After reading this page you will have composed and submitted your first job successfully to the cluster.
 Links are provided throughout the text to point you to more in-depth information on the topic.

+## Cluster Rules

+Before we start: as everywhere where people come together, a common sense is needed to allow for a good cooperation and to enable a positive HPC experience.
+Be always aware that you are working on a shared system where your behavior could have a negative impact on the workflow of other users.
+Please find the list of the most important guidelines in our [code of conduct](code-of-conduct.md).

 ## Request an Account

-Staff and students of the University of Bern must have their Campus Account (CA) unlocked for UBELIX.
+Before you can start working on the HPCs, staff and students of the University of Bern must have their Campus Account (CA) unlocked for the HPCs.
 External researchers that collaborate with an institute of the University of Bern must apply for a CA through that institute.
 See [Accounts and Activation](getting-Started/account.md) for more information getting access to UBELIX.

 ## Workspace
-[//]: # (TODO brief Workspace intro)

-## Training Courses

-[Science IT Support (ScITS)](http://www.scits.unibe.ch) regularly conducts introductory and advanced courses on Linux, UBELIX and other topics.
-Details oultined on [their pages](http://www.scits.unibe.ch/training/training_and_workshops).

-## Cluster Rules

-As everywhere where people come together, rules are needed on Ubelix to allow for a good cooperation and to enable a positive HPC experience.
-Be always aware that you are working on a shared system where your behavior could have a negative impact on the workflow of other users.
-Please find the list of the most important rules and guidelines in our [code of conduct](code-of-conduct.md).
+Every user has a small Home directory for private data and configuration.
+And access to temporary SCRATCH space.
+We assume that every user is collaborating, e.g. with someone from his/her group.
+Permanent Workspaces provide a secure space where access permissions can be well defined by the user.
+See [Workspaces](getting-Started/workspaces.md)

 ## Login